-Not only is the Layla memory foam mattress made from premium foam materials, but it features a dual-sided design as well.
-This mattress is designed with a 4-inch middle of support core foam, surrounded by layers of Max Airflow support foam and copper gel memory foam.
+Not only is the Layla memory foam mattress made from premium foam materials, but it features a dual-sided design.
+This mattress is constructed with a 4-inch middle of support core foam, surrounded by layers of Max Airflow support foam and copper gel memory foam.
 It is soft on one side and firm on the other, so you can choose between a 4 or a 7 on a 10-point firmness scale.
-Layla offers free shipping on all orders with a 120-night money-back guarantee and a lifetime warranty as well.
+Layla offers free shipping on all orders with a 120-night money-back guarantee and a lifetime warranty.

 - Pros: Flippable two-sided design, copper-infused memory foam for cooling, comfort and support